onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 }
 ```

-Another solution is to permit only trusted accounts to mine the transaction.
+Another solution is to permit only trusted accounts to relay the transaction.

 ## Forcibly Sending Ether to a Contract